DeadClap/tblrp-docs/penal.md

 1. A person who shows a clear and motivated attempt to prevent a government employee from conducting their duties is guilty under this code section.
 2. A person who fails to comply with an officer's lawful orders is guilty under this code section.

-\- Violations of Penal Code (4)07 is a misdemeanor with 60 seconds imprisonment and a $1,000 fine.
+\- Violations of Penal Code (4)07 is a misdemeanor with 1 Month imprisonment and a $1,000 fine.

 NOTE: A government employee would need to contact a peace officer to get the charge of Obstruction issued.